sococo/sococo-developer-website/public/pages/hubot-adapter.md

 We’ve open sourced our Hubot adapter, which you can find here: https://github.com/sococo/hubot-sococo

-Its also published to npm (node package manager) under `hubot-sococo`.
+It’s also published to npm (node package manager) under `hubot-sococo`.
 You can install the Sococo Hubot adapter by running `npm install --save hubot-sococo` inside your hubot (created with a --create as necessary).
 Check out the hubot specific instructions here: https://github.com/github/hubot/blob/master/docs/deploying/heroku.md

 Environment variables for use with Sococo’s Hubot adapter: